PieterVanPoyer/fullstack-dropzone/NEXTSTEPS.md

 # Second release
 - configure dropppable, uploadable types?
+    - Is done? now publish it, and document it.
 - ~~features/no-auto-upload: Upload on client command~~
     - ~~write in readme~~
     - ~~finish on error handlers and so.~~